nyergler/nyergler.github.io/content/posts/2011-04-08-learning-from-the-web-for-learning-on-the-web.md

 ---
-title: 'Learning from the Web for Learning on the Web'
+title: Learning from the Web for Learning on the Web
-author: Nathan Yergler
-type: post
-date: 2011-04-08T15:45:10+00:00
+date: 2011-04-08T15:45:10.000Z
-excerpt: |
-  <p>Earlier this year Steven Stapleton from University of Nottingham emailed
-  me and asked if I’d like to be a keynote speaker at
-  <a class="reference external" href="http://www.nottingham.ac.uk/open/opennottinghamseminar/opennottinghamseminar.aspx">OpenNottingham</a>.
-  I accepted, and was very excited to be part of the day.
-More recently, an opportunity unexpectedly presented itself, and I decided that after seven years ...</p>
-url: /2011/04/08/learning-from-the-web-for-learning-on-the-web/
 categories:
   - CC
 tags:
   - openn11
+slug: learning-from-the-web-for-learning-on-the-web
 ---
 Earlier this year Steven Stapleton from University of Nottingham emailed me and asked if I’d like to be a keynote speaker at [OpenNottingham][1] .
 I accepted, and was very excited to be part of the day.
 More recently, an opportunity unexpectedly presented itself, and I decided that after seven years, it was time to move on from Creative Commons.
 As a result of the timing of my departure, I was unable to travel to the <span class="caps">UK</span> this past week.
 What follows are the remarks I delivered via Skype for the event.